-Indian Revenue Service (IRS) is a civil services competitive exam in India, this exam is conducted by UPSC, for the recruitment to the Revenue Department.
+IRS Exam 2021: The IRS Stands for Indian Revenue Service is a civil services competitive exam in India, the exam is conducted by UPSC, for recruitment in the Revenue Department.

 |Assistant Commissioner||Rs.
 15,600 – Rs.
 39,100||Rs.
 1,400|

 |Chief Commissioner||Rs.
 75,500-80,000||NA|

 |Principal Chief Commissioner||A Fixed salary of Rs.
 80,000||NA|

 IRS Preliminary Examination (400 Marks)